18 Jun The (Real) Cost of Bad Data for Oil and Gas Companies

 Key Strategies for improved data quality

-Oil and gas companies need to adhere to some of the data properties to avoid the issue of bad data.
+Oil and gas solutions need to adhere to some of the data properties to avoid the issue of bad data.
 Accuracy, completeness, and consistency are the attributes that need to be maintained.
 A well-structured data quality program is essential to maintain high-quality data.
 With such a program, every oil and gas company will have the ability to standardize, monitor, and audit its procedures.

 Significant change is also essential in the employees’ attitude and organizational culture.
 The concept of bigger data is better data is a myth.
 Automated systems for data analytics, data clean-up, responsible data collection, and identification of reliable sources are some aspects on which the employees shall be trained.
 The use of automated systems and technologies must be as per the actual requirements of the organization.
 Blindly following the technology trends without effective planning can do no good.